X

 View details

-Apple offers earbuds and headphones under both its own brand and its Beats brand (yes, Apple owns Beats), and we've included the AirPods 3, AirPods Pro 2 and Beats Fit Pro on this list, but there are plenty of non-Apple-branded bluetooth headphones and earbuds that offer a great listening experience and work really well with iPhones, as well as other Apple devices and non-Apple devices, including Android smartphones and tablets.
+Apple makes some of the best wireless earbuds and headphones on the market, under both its own brand and its Beats brand (yes, Apple owns Beats).
+For this list, we've evaluated a ton of options on the market.
+Our recommendations include the AirPods 3, AirPods Pro 2 and Beats Fit Pro, as well as a bunch of non-Apple-branded Bluetooth headphones and earbuds.
+All of the options we've included work well with iPhones and offer a great listening experience.
+You can also use them with other Apple devices and non-Apple devices, including Android smartphones and tablets and compatible PCs.

 For those looking for budget AirPods alternatives, we've got a list of the best cheap earbuds and five true wireless earbuds worth buying for under $40.